it985/my-stars/README.md

 *   [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) - The developer platform for on-demand cloud development environments to create software faster and mo

-*   [goki/goki](https://github.com/goki/goki) - A free and open source framework for building powerful, fast, and beautiful 2D and 3D GUIs that run
+*   [goki/goki](https://github.com/goki/goki) - A free and open source framework for building powerful, fast, and cogent 2D and 3D GUIs that run on

 *   [evanw/esbuild](https://github.com/evanw/esbuild) - An extremely fast bundler for the web